kveskimae/getawayplanner/README.md

 * Two teams go trough provided activities;
 * Lunch is served at noon;
 * Activities resume from 1pm and must finish in time for a presentation;
-* The presentation can start no earlier than 4:00 and no later than 5:00.
+* The presentation can start no earlier than 4:00 and no later than 5:00;
+* The presentation starts at 5:00 due to lots of activities.